 Approximately 75% of Elings Park is undeveloped.
 Nine miles of trails traverse shady oak groves and sunny, ocean-facing hillsides covered with chaparral.
 Nonnative plants, which have encroached on the natural landscapes, have been the target of the Park’s recent efforts at habitat restoration.
 Over the past two years, more than 250 California native oaks have been planted, plus hundreds of native grasses and shrubs.
 For the past three springs, a flock of sheep have been brought in for eco-friendly weed removal and fire prevention.

-The final Nature Walk, held on Saturday, December 16, from 9 to 10 a.m., focuses on birds and is led by Scot Pipkin, the Garden’s Director of Education, and Zach Philips, Ph.D., Terrestrial Invertebrate Conservation Ecologist.
+Saturday, December 16, 9 to 10 a.m. – Birds, led by Scot Pipkin, the Garden’s Director of Education, and Zach Philips, Ph.D., Terrestrial Invertebrate Conservation Ecologist